 Phase 1: Data Confirmation & Field Survey (April – July 2018)

-This phase includes review of available background information including statutory documents, data and related studies prior to development of the 2D model.
-Following a review of the data to identify any gaps, a field survey would be completed to complete the data acquisition.
+This phase included review of available background information including policy documents, data and related studies prior to development of the 2D model.
+Following a review of the data to identify any gaps, a field survey was completed to complete the data acquisition.
 This includes a hydrographic survey of the river as well as ground survey of culverts and other infrastructure.

 Phase 2: Hydraulic Modelling & Assessment (July 2018 – January 2019)

-During this phase of the project the terrain dataset would be developed, the model parameters would be defined, and model calibration, validation and sensitivity analysis would occur.
-This step is crucial to ensuring a successful outcome for the study.
-Following these steps the model would be ran to stimulate the regulatory flood event (1:500) in addition to three smaller events (1:50, 1:100, and 1:200).
-The effect of full residential development (i.e. 5 per ¼) would also be considered as part of a modelling exercise for the 1:500 to determine if increased densities would have an effect on the floodplain.
+During this phase of the project the terrain dataset was developed, the model parameters were defined, and model calibration, validation and sensitivity analysis occurred to ensure an accurate study which is crucial to ensuring a successful outcome.
+Following these steps the model was ran to stimulate the regulatory flood event (1:500) in addition to three smaller events (1:50, 1:100, and 1:200).
+The effect of full residential development (i.e. 5 per ¼) was also considered as part of a modelling exercise for the 1:500 to determine if increased densities would have an effect on the floodplain.

 Phase 3: Mapping Support & Flood Mapping Report (October 2018 – February 2019)

 These final phases of the study involve completing GIS maps illustrating the flood plain, floodway and flood fringe.
-A written report will also be completed by the consultant to document data collection, the modelling assessment, flood mapping methodology and development of the flood plain maps.
+A written report was also completed by the consultant to document data collection, the modelling assessment, flood mapping methodology and development of the flood plain maps.